cato-a/CoDaM_MiscMod/README.md

 !1sk <on|off>                         Enable or disable instant kill.
 50
 !roundlength <time>                   Set roundlength. (sd|re)                                    51

-!psk <on|off>                         Enable or disabl instant kill on pistols.
+!psk <on|off>                         Enable or disable instant kill on pistols.
 52 !belmenu <on|off>                     Enable BEL menu instead of normal menu.
 53 !report <on|off>                      Report a player.
 54 !plist                                List players without IP.
 55